 A global team of content creators

-For global organizations, it’s nothing new for content writers to be spread out across the globe.
+For global organizations, it’s nothing new for content writers to be spread out across the globe, or to outsource writing to freelancers or generative AI.
 And it’s also common for many people in those content teams to be writing in English — although it might not be their native language.

-Now let’s dive into some tips for writing in the English language for content professionals!
+Now let’s dive into some tips for writing in the English language for writing professionals!

 Speaking a language is very different from writing in it.
 This is the case for native speakers, let alone those who speak English as a second language.
 So one of the main priorities for writing is to be clear and concise.